 There is not now, nor has there been, since our inception, an orderly and liquid market for shares of our common stock, and an active trading market for our shares may never develop or be sustained after this offering.
 As a result, investors in our common stock must bear the economic risk of holding those shares for an indefinite period of time.
 Our common stock is quoted on the OTCQB-tier of the OTC Markets, an over-the-counter quotation system.
 An active market for our common stock may never develop or be sustained.
 If an active market for our common stock does not develop, it may be difficult for you to sell the shares you purchase in this offering without depressing the market price for the shares or at all.
-Further, an inactive market may also impair our ability to enter into strategic partnerships or acquire companies or products by using shares of our common stock as consideration.
+Further, an inactive market may also impair our ability to raise capital by selling additional equity in the future and may impair our ability to enter into strategic partnerships or acquire companies or products by using shares of our common stock as consideration.